IHE/PCC.APS/input/pagecontent/issues.md

 ## Significant Changes

 ### Significant Changes From Previous Release
-This is the first release of teh is Implementation Guide.
+This is the first release of this Implementation Guide.

 ##Issues